zendframework/zend-di/docs/book/config.md

 following way (the first match will be used):

-1. The preference defined in the type configuration of  the class if it satifies the typehint (implements, extends, or aliasOf).
+1. The preference defined in the type configuration of  the class if it satifies the typehint (implements, extends, or typeOf).
 2. If there is a global preference defined and it satisfies the typehint.
 3. Use the typehinted name directly.